-A few weeks ago, I shared this wonderful recipe for Mediterranean Roasted Vegetables with all of you.
+A few weeks ago, I shared this wonderful recipe for roasted vegetables with all of you.
 This recipe is a great side dish to go with pasta, but when it is combined with the pasta, it makes a quick pasta supper ready in under thirty minutes.

 Although the majority of the vegetables used in this simple homemade dinner have already been roasted, my family and I are great fans of caramelized shallots and stir-fried mushrooms.

 So with an investment of an additional fifteen minutes of prep time, you will quickly appreciate, after your first bite, that it was worth your efforts.

 So go ahead and grab one large pot and one large pan because supper will be served in less than 30 minutes!

 Let’s begin making this recipe together by bringing a large pot of salted water to a rolling boil.
 While we wait for that to happen, let’s get started with the vegetables.

 Although the roasted vegetables have already been prepped, we are going to stir fry some more vegetables to make an already great pasta dish extraordinary.

 Over medium high heat, heat up some extra virgin olive oil in a heavy bottomed pan.
 Add about 1/2 cup of thinly sliced shallots and stir fry for 1-2 minutes; reduce the heat to medium and give them a little stir every few minutes or so.

 If you don’t have any shallots, you can still make this recipe with one medium onion.

 By this time, the water should be at a rolling boil.
 Add about half a pound of your favorite pasta and cook according to the package instructions.